abhishek9sharma/patch-tracer.github.io/Experimental Data/Empirical Study/README.md

+# README

+This folder contains the breadth dataset and depth dataset in our empirical study.

 ##### Breadth Dataset

 We built a breadth dataset of OSS vulnerabilities by acquiring all open source vulnerabilities from $DB_A$​ and $DB_B$​ as of April 7, 2020.
 We obtained 8,630 and 5,858 CVEs from $DB_A$​ and $DB_B$​​ respectively.